 Thankfully my Komraid winter shorts and jacket stood up to the abuse well; no holes at all in the shorts and only a small one in the pocket of the jacket (just as well since neither are in production anymore).

 I feel bad for the Giant Propel.
-Although it's now five years old, I still love it and it doesn't deserve to be thrown across the road like.
+Although it's now five years old, I still love it and it doesn't deserve to be thrown across the road like that.
 As my parents used to say, I really need to take better care of my toys.